Learn the latest about medical marijuana

 Does it work?

-While medical marijuana is still considered experimental, since becoming legal in 33 states and the District of Columbia, more studies are being conducted on its effectiveness.
+While medical marijuana is still considered experimental, since becoming legal for medical use in 37 states and the District of Columbia, more studies are being conducted on its effectiveness.
 The evidence is still sparse due to issues of the legality of medical marijuana; it's legal at the state level but not at the federal level.
-Studies support marijuana being "possibly effective" at treating symptoms from multiple sclerosis and neuropathy.
-There's insufficient evidence to rate the effectiveness of marijuana to treat ALS, cachexia (weakness and wasting from chronic disease), chemotherapy-induced nausea and vomiting, Crohn's Disease, glaucoma, HIV/AIDs wasting, Parkinson's disease, and rheumatoid arthritis.
-Most of the information on effectiveness is from subjective patient reports of improvement or objective improvement in case studies.
-At this time, there isn't a wealth of good randomized control trials (RCTs).

 What do I have to do to be treated with medical marijuana?

-Start by having a conversation with your health care provider to determine if medical marijuana might be right for you.
-Your provider will review all treatment options for your condition and provide recommendations on the best treatment options for you.
-If medical marijuana is the chosen treatment option, the provider will certify that you have a qualifying condition with the Minnesota Department of Health (MDH).
+Start by having a conversation with your healthcare clinician to determine if medical marijuana might be right for you.
+Your clinician will review all treatment options for your condition and provide recommendations on the best treatment options for you.
+If medical marijuana is the chosen treatment option, your clinician will certify that you have a qualifying condition with the Minnesota Department of Health (MDH).
 In order to do this, they will need your email address, which is how you will be contacted with instructions for you to register.
-You can find more details about the process on the MDH site.
+You can find more details about the process on the MDH website.
 There's a $200 annual registration fee, although you may qualify for a reduced fee.

 Where will I get treatment?